 Many victims believe their money is lost forever – but that's not true.
 Rogert explains: "Funds can often be recovered through civil claims against platforms, payment service providers, or banks.
 The sooner we get involved, the greater the chance of stopping transactions."

 Various measures are used in this process.
-Crypto forensics makes it possible to track transactions and trace money flows.
-Cooperation with the police, public prosecutors, and reputable crypto exchanges increases the chances of success.
-In some cases, arrests or injunctions can be used to secure funds from permanent loss.
+Crypto forensics It enables the tracking of transactions and the tracing of money flows.
+Cooperation with the police, public prosecutor's office, and reputable crypto exchanges increases the chances of success.
+In some cases, arrest warrants or injunctions can be used to protect funds from permanent loss.

 3. Warning signs of dubious crypto offers